 You can’t claim BPR on an asset if it:

 If part of a non-qualifying asset is used in the business, that part might qualify for Business Relief.

-Although Inheritance Tax may be avoided if you leave your business assets or shareholding, agricultural assets or AIM-listed share portfolio to a spouse or Civil Partner, if these are sold during his or her lifetime or if this tax relief is abolished between 1st and 2nd deaths, the proceeds become taxable.
+Although Inheritance Tax may be avoided if you leave your business assets or shareholding, agricultural assets or AIM-listed share portfolio to a spouse or Civil Partner, if these are sold during his or her lifetime or if BPR/APR (it’s always on the agenda of the Chancellor) is abolished between 1st and 2nd deaths, the proceeds become taxable on second death.
 Your children or other beneficiaries may be obliged to hand over 40% of their inheritance to the government.